bboc/s3patterns/governance-meeting.md

 The following structure has proven to be effective for governance meetings.

-1. __Opening round:__ any "ritual" that allows the group to attune to each other and become present, e.g. a round of check-ins
+1. __Opening round:__ any "ritual" that allows the group to attune to each other and become present, e.g. a round of check-ins.
-2. __Administrative Concerns__: announcements, consent to minutes of the last governance meeting, accepting  the agenda
+2. __Administrative Concerns__: announcements, consent to minutes of the last governance meeting, accepting  the agenda.
-3. __Agenda Items__: each agenda item should have an "owner" who can present the item and answer questions about it
+3. __Agenda Items__: each agenda item should have an "owner" who can present the item and answer questions about it.
-4. __Closing:__ review of meeting [Meeting Evaluation](meeting-evaluation.html) and results, future agenda items
+4. __Closing:__ review of meeting [Meeting Evaluation](meeting-evaluation.html) and results, future agenda items.

 ![Format of a Governance Meeting](img/meetings/governance-meeting.png)